idealparable/BibleQ/HueLetters.md

 - South 180° 00FFFF -- <b>✓ C Cyan</b>
   - Southwest 225° 0040FF -- <b>✓ T cobalT blue</b>
 - West 270° 8000FF -- <b>✓ V Violet</b> (but in-story this can still be called purple informally), U pUrple, P Purple
-  - Northwest 315° FF00BF -- <b>✓ I pInk</b>, P Pink
+  - Northwest 315° FF00BF -- <b>✓ N piNk</b>, I pInk, P Pink

-I didn't mention it in the notes, but part of the decision process here included a rule that N, S, E, and W would not be allowed as any of the 8 letters for the most basic Hue Compass color abbreviations, though of course on the full 24 hues list they are.

-So for example you could have abbreviations something like INW, indicating I pInk North-West, as long as it was clear you were only working within a hue-compass (HuCp), and not allowing the full HueLetters to be used for roads on any other angle.

-Instead you would use a mix, so for example, for the direction NNW, North-North-West, you would use hue RI, R Red + I pInk.
+In-story, roads that curve would really have a whole color circle of ranges potentially, but reserving just those 8 was part of an attempt to let the NEWS of North East West South be reserved for a shorter version.
+This didn't work, though, as no easily recognizeable color worked for hue angle 315 other than the generic name "pink," "I" was reserved for Indigo from ROYGBIV, K for blacK from CMYK, and I felt P works better for Pear.

+Still, it would generally be clear if EWS are reserved for directions, and I did avoid overlap otherwise, within the 8 version.

 ### Hue 24-Hours Clock (24-division; HueHours, HuHr)